Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 In this situation, we've lost the effect of Thread 1, which _could_ be a bug.

 Let's consider a more serious version of this.
 Imagine the data rather than just being a single value, is an image stored in an array like structure, and you're applying multiple processes to the image at the same time.
-This time if one thread overrides another threads work, we have a much more obvious problem.
+This time, if one thread were to override another's work, we have a much more obvious problem.

-In order to get around this, we need to prevent two threads accessing the same piece of data at the same time.
+To get around this, we need to prevent two threads accessing the same piece of data at the same time.
 There is a general software abstraction concept called a "mutex" that makes access to the data MUTually EXclusive.
 Rust provides it's mutex through `std::sync::Mutex`.

-When you place data inside a Mutex, in order to access it, you need to "lock" the Mutex.
+Once you place data inside a Mutex, to access it again, you need to "lock" the Mutex.
 If the Mutex is already locked, then the thread currently trying to access the data needs to wait for the existing lock to be released.

 ```rust